 Some research is exempt from REB review if protections are available by other means, including:

-- Evaluations that are part of regular college business (Student tests/exams, employee performance review)
+- Evaluations that are part of regular college business (student test/exams, employee performance review).

 Research involving observation of people in public places does not require REB review when: